thestrox/Aspect-Based-Sentiment-Analysis/README.md

 http://alt.qcri.org/semeval2016/task5/index.php?id=data-and-tools

 P.S.
-This is a Mini-Project for a 2 months crash course (NLP) in the Final Year at the Department of Computer Science and Engineering, Kathmandu University.
+This is a Mini-Project for a 2 month crash course (NLP) in the Final Year at the Department of Computer Science and Engineering, Kathmandu University.